Claude Cat: Character biography

-Jones added another idiosyncrasy to Claude's id in another 1950 film, Two's A Crowd.
+Jones added another idiosyncrasy to Claude's id in another 1950 film, Two's a Crowd.
 Here, Claude is scared out of his mind by a diminutive dog named Frisky Puppy, newly adopted by Claude's owners.
 The main theme, however, is jealousy, as Claude's attempts to oust the intruder repeatedly fail due to the cat's intense cowardice - a running gag has Claude repeatedly leaping up and clinging to the ceiling, shivering in fear, after the puppy playfully comes up behind him and barks.
 At the end, however Claude gets revenge by sneaking up behind Frisky and barking, causing the puppy to leap up and cling to the ceiling, also shivering in fear.
-Jones repeated the scenario with slight variations in Terrier Stricken in 1952 and No Barking in 1954 (the latter featuring a cameo by Tweety at the end).
+Jones repeated the scenario with slight variations in Terrier-Stricken in 1952 and No Barking in 1954 (the latter changing the color of Claude's fur from full yellow to orange and yellow and featuring a cameo by Tweety at the end).

 In future cartoons, Jones recast Claude as a silent villain, still possessing his full set of neuroses.
 This stage of the character's evolution is best exemplified by the 1954 film Feline Frame-Up and in the 1958 film Cat Feud.
 In the first cartoon, Claude convinces his owner that fellow pet Marc Antony is trying to eat the precious kitten Pussyfoot.
 Marc Antony is tossed out, allowing Claude the run of the house; that is, until Marc Antony outwits the cat and makes him sign a confession admitting to his crimes.
-In the second cartoon that contains a similar, unnamed, cat character.
+The second cartoon contains a similar, unnamed, cat character.